-As discussed below, Ramelius currently has a suite of Australian gold exploration projects at various stages of advancement.
-The exploration strategy has recently changed to be more focused on brownfields targets around our existing processing facilities at Mt Magnet and Edna May.
-Exploration activities also continue in Nevada, USA.
+As discussed below, Ramelius currently has a suite of gold exploration projects at various stages of advancement (Figure 6).
+The exploration strategy was realigned to be more focused on brownfields targets around the existing Western Australian processing facilities at Mt Magnet and Edna May, however generative exploration activities also continued in Nevada, USA.